m3db/m3/src/dbnode/persist/fs/commitlog/README.md

 #### Rotating Files

 Rotating commitlog files is initiated by the `RotateLogs()` API so that callers can control when this occurs.
-The commitlog itself will never rotate files on its own without the `RotateLogs()` API being called.
+The `CommitLog` itself will never rotate files on its own without the `RotateLogs()` API being called.

-The commitlog files are not rotated immediately when the `RotateLogs()` method is called because that would require a lot of complicated and expensive synchronization with the commitlog writer goroutine.
+The commitlog files are not rotated immediately when the `RotateLogs()` method is called because that would require a lot of complicated and expensive synchronization with the `CommitLogWriter` goroutine.
 Instead, a `rotateLogsEventType` is pushed into the queue and when the single-threaded writer goroutine pulls this event off of the channel it will rotate the commitlog files (since it has exclusive access to them) and then invoke a callback function which notifies the `RotateLogs()` method call (which has been blocked this whole time) to complete and return success to the caller.

-While the commitlog only writes to a single file at once, it maintains two open writers at all times so that they can be "hot-swapped" when the commitlog files need to be rotated.
-This allows the single-threaded writer to continue uninterrupted by syscalls and I/O during rotation events which in turn prevents the queue from backing up.
+While the `CommitLog` only writes to a single file at once, it maintains two open writers at all times so that they can be "hot-swapped" when the commitlog files need to be rotated.
+This allows the single-threaded writer goroutine to continue uninterrupted by syscalls and I/O during rotation events which in turn prevents the queue from backing up.
 Otherwise, rotation events could block the writer for so long (while it waited for a new file to be created) that it caused the queue to back up significantly.

-When a rotation event occurs, instead of waiting for a new file to be opened, the writer will swap the primary and secondary writers such that the secondary writer (which has an empty file) becomes the primary and vice versa.
-This allows the writer to continue writing uninterrupted.
+When a rotation event occurs, instead of waiting for a new file to be opened, the `CommitLog` writer goroutine will swap the primary and secondary `CommitLogWriter` such that the secondary `CommitLogWriter` (which has an empty file) becomes the primary and vice versa.
+This allows the `CommitLog` writer goroutine to continue writing uninterrupted.

-In the meantime, a goroutine is started in the background that is responsible for resetting the now secondary (formerly primary) writer by closing it (which will flush any pending / buffered writes to disk) and re-opening it (which will create a new empty commitlog file in anticipation of the next rotation event).
+In the meantime, a goroutine is started in the background that is responsible for resetting the now secondary (formerly primary) `CommitLogWriter` by closing it (which will flush any pending / buffered writes to disk) and re-opening it (which will create a new empty commitlog file in anticipation of the next rotation event).

-Finally, the next time the `commitlog` attempts to rotate its commitlogs it will need to use the associated `sync.WaitGroup` to ensure that the previously spawned background goroutine has completed resetting the secondary writer before it attempts a new hot-swap.
+Finally, the next time the `CommitLog` attempts to rotate its commitlogs it will need to use the associated `sync.WaitGroup` to ensure that the previously spawned background goroutine has completed resetting the secondary `CommitLogWriter` before it attempts a new hot-swap.

 ### Handling Errors